 Dean’s M.A. thesis was written on the psychology of space and his designs for living homes have been based upon research that gives priority to these concerns.
 His organic architectural designs were ahead of their time as well as aesthetically pleasing.
 Human in scale his designs focus on the intuitive, need to feel safe and calm within a domestic environment.

-His work is in two private collections, as well as the V&A Museum in London and the MAK Museum Vienna.
+His work is in various private collections, as well as the V&A Museum in London and the MAK Museum Vienna.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.